 - Clicking Create or Choose allows you to create or choose a syslog server, represented by a syslog server object, to send logging events to.
 Because event storage on the device is limited, sending events to an external syslog server can provide more long-term storage and enhance your event analysis.

-If you have a subscription to Cisco Security Analytics and Logging, send events to the Secure Event Connector by configuring a syslog object with the SEC's IP address and port.
+If you have a subscription to Cisco Security Analytics and Logging, send events to a Secure Event Connector by configuring a syslog object with the SEC's IP address and port.
 See Cisco Security Analytics and Logging for more information about this feature.

 - Review and deploy now the changes you made, or wait and deploy multiple changes at once.